When you retire, the pension benefit you receive will be directly related to your retirement service credit.

-- If your tier allows for a cessation of contributions after a defined period of time, you will stop paying contributions sooner.
+- If your tier allows you to discontinue contributions after a defined period of time, you will stop paying contributions sooner.

 - Your retirement benefit will be processed more quickly if your service credit request has been reviewed or processed prior to retirement.

-If you are requesting previous service credit to establish eligibility for a vested retirement benefit, you must request this credit while you are on the payroll of a participating employer.
+If you are requesting previous, prior or military service credit to establish eligibility for a vested retirement benefit, you must request this credit while you are on the payroll of a participating employer.
 If you receive a statement of the cost after you leave the payroll, you must make payment within 30 days of notification.

 Note: If your purchased service brings your total credited service to ten or more years, you will no longer be eligible to withdraw your contributions and end your membership.

 - Send us a single lump sum payment by check or electronically through Retirement Online.

 - Authorize payroll deductions.*

 - Authorize a trustee-to-trustee transfer.
 We can accept transfers only from certain types of plans.
 For instance, you may be able to transfer contributions from the New York State Deferred Compensation Plan to pay for service credit.
 Details will be provided in our letter notifying you of the cost.

 If you choose to make payments through payroll deductions, the length of time to purchase your previous service cannot exceed the total service credit you are purchasing.
 For example, if you are securing one year of credit, payment must be completed within one year.